KhartesViewer/khartes/README.md

 First, you need to make sure you know where the following files and directories are located:

-- Your .volpkg folder, the one that contains the TIFF files that you imported into khartes
+- Your `.volpkg` folder, the one that contains the TIFF files that you imported into khartes
-- If your .volpkg directory contains more than one volume, you need to know the number of the volume that contains the TIFF files that you used.
+- If your `.volpkg` directory contains more than one volume, you need to know the number of the volume that contains the TIFF files that you used.
-- The .obj mesh file that you just created
+- The `.obj` mesh file that you just created
-- The directory where you want to create a .ppm file, and the name that you want to give the .ppm file.
-The .ppm file is needed by `vc_layers_from_ppm`.
+- The directory where you want to create a `.ppm` file, and the name that you want to give the `.ppm` file.
+The `.ppm` file is needed by `vc_layers_from_ppm`.

 So the command you want to type will look something like:
 ```
 vc_render -v [your volpkg directory] --input-mesh [your .obj file] --output-ppm [the name of the ppm file you want to create]
 ```
-You might need to use --volume to specify your volume as well, if your volpkg has more than one.
+You might need to use `--volume` to specify your volume as well, if your volpkg has more than one.

-As already mentioned, the .ppm file that `vc_render` creates can be used in `vc_layers_from_ppm` to create a flattened surface volume.
+As already mentioned, the `.ppm` file that `vc_render` creates can be read into `vc_layers_from_ppm` to create a flattened surface volume.

 <img src="images/settings_tab.JPG" width="800"/>

+(currently working here)

 ## Things to fix